 Dash (DASH) is a cryptocurrency that aims to make digital cash more usable.
 With a focus on transaction speed and privacy, Dash is designed to allow people all over the world to make instant, anonymous payments online or in-store.

 Since its launch in 2014, Dash regularly features in the top 10 cryptocurrencies by market capitalisation.
 To find out more about how Dash works and how and where to buy DASH, keep reading.

 You can buy DASH on a wide range of cryptocurrency exchanges, including the following:

 If you want to buy DASH, here’s what you need to do:

 Step 1.
 Register for an account with an exchange that allows you to buy DASH

 The first step is to find a cryptocurrency exchange that lists DASH in one or more currency pairings.
 There are many possible exchanges you can use, so make sure you thoroughly compare the pros and cons of each platform to find one that meets your needs.

 You can then sign up for an account by entering your email address and creating a strong password.
-On some platforms, you’ll then be able to trade without providing any further information.
-However, many exchanges require further details, such as your full name, contact details and valid photo ID, to satisfy KYC (Know Your Customer) laws before you’ll be allowed to place a trade.
+On some platforms, you’ll then be able to trade without providing any further information, but many exchanges require further details (such as your full name, contact details and photo ID) to satisfy KYC (Know Your Customer) laws before you’ll be allowed to place a trade.